MangoMilk1911/ISDM/README.md

 ### POV Statements
 1. Relationship Managers need to be routed to potential customers based on skill levels and best match so the number of calls RMs have to take is reduced.
 2. Outbound customers need to be matched with a Relationship Manager who is best fit to discuss the proposed product for the customer.
-3. Inbound customers need to be matched with Relationship Managers according to their inquiry so they can recieve help and purchase a travel package more efficiently.
+3. Inbound customers need to be matched with Relationship Managers according to their inquiry so they can receive help and purchase a travel package more efficiently.

 ### Design Approach Reflection
 This development project began with reading over the assigned case study and applying to it the first stage of Design Thinking: Empathise.
-From the disucssion topic we defined the stakeholders involved with and affected by the implementation of a travel company call routing system.
+From the discussion topic we defined the stakeholders involved with and affected by the implementation of a travel company call routing system.

 We created empathy maps for the major stakeholders who we believed would be most affected and have the most perspective on the changed system.
 Our empathy maps were created for inbound and outbound customers and the call management centre Relationship Managers.
-Alongisde our empathy maps we created corresponding POV (point of view) statements which defined the stakeholders' needs and perspectives in relation to the call system.
+Alongside our empathy maps we created corresponding POV (point of view) statements which defined the stakeholders' needs and perspectives in relation to the call system.

-From the empathy maps and POV statements, we've been able to define the problem as part of stage 2 of the Design Thinkng process.
+From the empathy maps and POV statements, we've been able to define the problem as part of stage 2 of the Design Thinking process.
 We've determined that for customers, it is important to decrease wait time for calls and for them to be matched with an RM suited to their needs and questions.
 For RMs, it is important to be well matched with customers to best address their needs.

 Following this we developed 'How might we?"
 (HMW) questions.
 These questions are shaped from our POV statements and frame our brainstorming and ideation phase: